AdviseMI Host Site Application 2025-2026

 Funding and administration

 AdviseMI is an AmeriCorps program administered by MCAN.
 MCAN has secured investment commitment from these leading colleges and other funding partners to sustain the program over multiple years.
 By braiding together relatively small amounts of funding from multiple sources, the program does not cause a financial strain on any one organization.
 The total cost to MCAN of placing one adviser in a school for one program year is around $45,000.
-Successful applicant high schools, a local philanthropic partner, or other entity must provide an annual cash match to contribute a portion of this cost.
+Successful applicant high schools, a local philanthropic partner, or other entity must provide an annual host site contribution to provide a portion of this cost.
 MCAN will administer the program by employing and training the advisers, and providing program oversight and management, including through dedicated program staffing.

 MCAN is the employer of record for the college adviser, and the adviser is assigned to a placement at the selected school in support of Sixty by 30.
 College advisers are hyper-focused on college advising, and their goal is to get more first-generation, low-income, students of color to access college; therefore, all adviser activities at the school must be in support of this goal and they are only allowed to complete activities that are on the position description.
 College advisers may not be used as supplemental staff to fill other gaps in school staffing structures.
 Advisers are not allowed to hold another paid position at the school while they are serving with AdviseMI.